 What’s more, if you are able to venture abroad, you’ll need to get up to speed on the rules and regulations to follow before and after arrival.
-Some places require mandatory quarantines, and many are now asking for negative COVID-19 test results in a Fit to Fly certificate format, and you’ll almost certainly have to fill in a few forms.
+Some places require mandatory quarantines, and many are now asking for negative COVID-19 test results in a Fit to Fly certificate format, or vaccination certificates, and you’ll almost certainly have to fill in a few forms.

 Bear in mind that these rules and regulations surrounding COVID-19 and travel are constantly evolving and can change without much prior notice depending on infection rates.
 So, make sure to not only do your research when deciding on your destination, but also keep an eye on the current travel restrictions right up until your departure in case anything changes.